dssg/hitchhikers-guide/tech-tutorials/softwaresetup/README.md

 If you run into an error, maybe the permissions on your private key are wrong?
 Do `chmod 600 pathtoyourkey` (with the correct path to your private key, of course).

 ## PSQL

-The server runs Postgres 9.4.7.
+The database server runs Postgres 9.4.7.

 1. Make sure you have the `psql` client installed; on Mac, this would be
 ```
 brew install postgresql
 ```
-On Ubuntu: ```sudo apt-get install postgresql-client-9.4```.
-This won't work for Ubuntu <= 14.4, which by default only packages 9.3; follow [these instructions](https://www.postgresql.org/download/linux/ubuntu/) in that case.
+On Ubuntu: ```apt-get install postgresql-client-9.4```.
+This won't work for Ubuntu <= 14.4, which by default only packages 9.3; in that case follow [these instructions](https://www.postgresql.org/download/linux/ubuntu/).
 (Though the older client seems to be happy to connect to the server, too.)

-For Windows, you might want to use DBeaver.
+For Windows - or if you want a graphical interface to databases - you might want to use [DBeaver](http://dbeaver.jkiss.org/).

 2. Once you have the postgres client installed, you can access the training database with it.
 However, the database server only allows access from the training server.
 Thus, you need to set up an SSH tunnel through the training server to the Postgres server:
 ```
 ssh -fNT -L 8888:POSTGRESURL:5432 -i pathtokey yourusername@SERVERURL
 ```
-where you need to substitute the URLs, the path to your private key, and your username on the training server.
-This command forwards the Postgres server's port 5432 to your laptop's port 8888, but through your account on the training server.
+where you need to substitute the `POSTGRESURL`, `pathtokey`, `yourusername` and `SERVERURL` with the postgres server's URL, the local path to your private SSH (for the training server), your user name on the training server, and the training server's URL, respectively.
+This command forwards the Postgres server's port 5432 (which serves Postgres) to your laptop's port 8888, but through your account on the training server.
 So if you access your local port 8888 in the next step, you get forwarded to the Postgres server's port 5432 - but from the Postgres server's view, the traffic is now coming from the training server (instead of your laptop), and the training server is the only IP address that is allowed to access the postgres server.

 3. Connect to the Postgres database on the forwarded port
 ```